Jackson throws 4 TD passes, and the Ravens close strong in a 41-17 victory over the Browns

 Cleveland's lone TD came on fourth down in the third quarter, when Flacco's pass was nearly intercepted by Marlon Humphrey, but went through his arms and bounced right to Cedric Tillman for an 18-yard touchdown that made it 20-10.
 It was the second straight weekend the Ravens were victimized by a fourth-down pass that caromed to an opposing player for a TD.

-Baltimore, which blew a late 15-point lead in its 41-40 loss at Buffalo in Week 1, had a better answer this time.
-Jackson threw a 24-yard scoring pass to Walker with 13:26 remaining in the fourth.
-Then Flacco fumbled on a sack by Tavius Robinson, and Roquan Smith scooped the ball up and went 64 yards for a touchdown.
+Baltimore had a better fourth quarter this time.
+Jackson threw a 24-yard scoring pass to Walker with 13:26 remaining.
+Then Flacco fumbled on a sack by Tavius Robinson, and Roquan Smith scooped the ball up and went 63 yards for a touchdown.

+“I felt like it took me back to my high school days playing running back,” said Smith, who also had three tackles for loss.
+“It was an awesome job by T-Rob being able to get the sack-fumble and I just reaped the reward being that close to the ball.”

 Jackson added a 23-yard scoring pass to Hopkins, and the Browns relieved Flacco with rookie Dillon Gabriel after that.
 Gabriel threw an 8-yard scoring pass to Dylan Sampson with 1:50 to play.